timmussack/reactnativepresentation/README.md

 ![Walmart](https://img.shields.io/badge/-Walmart-yellow)

 ### What is Expo?
-> Framework that works with React Native and makes the development process less complicated
+> Framework for React Native and makes the development process less complicated

 > Expo allows you to submit your project to the Google or Apple app store when it is complete